nf-core/dualrnaseq/docs/usage.md

 | Host_pathogen_MOI_1_10h_r3_1.fq |  |
 | Host_pathogen_MOI_1_10h_r3_2.fq |  |

-Once correctly named, instead of typing all files, the folder containing these files can be specified, such as `--reads "folder_to_files/*.fq.gz"`.
-Or, for paired-end `--reads "folder_to_files/*{1,2}.fastq.gz"`
+Once correctly named, instead of typing all files, the folder containing these files can be specified, such as `--input "folder_to_files/*.fq.gz"`.
+Or, for paired-end `--input "folder_to_files/*{1,2}.fastq.gz"`

 Please note the following requirements: